Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources

 3. Charles Auguste de Bériot (1802-1870)

 De Bériot was a Belgian violinist and composer.
 While his training can be attributed back to Viotti, he was better known for his compositional and performance style that represents a synthesis of Paganini’s virtuosic display and the elegance of the French violin tradition.

 The first movement is full of virtuosic displays such as double stops and large leaps.
 Apart from that, one can still hear the grace of the French style in it.
-The first movement flows uninterruptedly into the second movement, a lyrical Adagio, followed by the third movement, which is a delicate piece in 6/8 meter.
+The first movement flows uninterruptedly into the second movement, a lyrical Adagio, followed by the third, a delicate piece in 6/8 meter.